pulkitshringi/SRM-Sem-4-Notes-PYQS/README.md

 ### Welcome to Semester 4 Repository for SRM KTR Students.
-• It contains Notes , Previous year question papers and other usefull stuff.<br>
+• This contains Notes , Previous year question papers and other usefull stuff.<br>
 • More Pyqs will be added here, so don't forget to star this repository.
 ### Other Useful links
 •  Chapterwise Sem 4 Pyqs : https://tinyurl.com/sem4notion<br>